 All three clients of the MGEC program have indicated they intend to follow through with their assigned team's recommendations and that the program has been beneficial to their global reach and international expansion.
 As Rife’s CEO, Kwabena Osei-Sarpong, stated, “It is important for Maryland-based companies with global strategies to get support, and this platform provides the needed support.”

 If you represent a Maryland-based company and are interested in working with an undergraduate or MBA consulting team on the Maryland Global Export Consulting Program through the CGB, visit the program page or email email@example.com

-This program was funded in part by CIBER, a Title VI grant from the U.S. Department of Education.
+This program was funded in part by CIBE, a Title VI grant from the U.S. Department of Education.

-— Marina Augoustidis, Assistant Director, CIBER Programs, Center for Global Business
+— Marina Augoustidis, Assistant Director, CIBE Programs, Center for Global Business